waynodiablo/Oystercard/practice_project_week/project_design_workshop.md

 ### 5. When you've implemented the interaction, return to step 3

-Choose the next most important feature of your MVP, design it and build it.
+Choose the next most important interaction of your MVP, design it and build it.

 ## Announce project description and MVP interaction (10m)